ericf/express-handlebars/README.md

 #### `extname=".handlebars"`
 The string name of the file extension used by the templates.

+If you change this from the default, you also need to change the ext first argument when registering the view engine with app.engine():

+    app.engine('hbs', exphbs({ extname: '.hbs'} ) );

+Also, be sure to use that same extname when setting the default "view engine" setting:

+    app.set('view engine', 'html');

 #### `handlebars=require('handlebars')`
 The Handlebars module/implementation.
 This allows for the `ExpressHandlebars` instance to use a different Handlebars module/implementation than that provided